umarhassan-mitodl/18.05-spring-2022/content/pages/instructor-insights.md

 ### Breakdown by Major

-About 50% of the students were Electrical Engineering and Computer Science majors, most of whom were in either {{% resource_link "dbd576f0-01ec-4571-87ea-d437ef96a1fd" "Computer Science and Molecular Biology" %}} or {{% resource_link "3e3a7c1f-11b3-480f-aecb-74daa8d2f3f1" "Computation and Cognition" %}}; another 15% were Biology majors; the remainder represented a range of other fields.
+About 50% of the students were Electrical Engineering and Computer Science majors, most of whom were in either [Computer Science and Molecular Biology](https://www.eecs.mit.edu/academics/undergraduate-programs/curriculum/6-7-computer-science-and-molecular-biology/) or [Computation and Cognition](https://bcs.mit.edu/academic-program/course-6-9-computation-and-cognition); another 15% were Biology majors; the remainder represented a range of other fields.

 ## How Student Time Was Spent